Santorini is the supermodel of the Greek Islands.

 What to expect in Santorini

-By far the largest and the most historically important of the Dodecanese islands, Santorini offers an abundance of beaches, wooded valleys and ancient history.
+The largest and most historically important of the Cyclades group of islands, Santorini offers an abundance of beaches, wooded valleys and ancient history.
 Whether you’re here on a culture-vulture journey through past civilisations, or simply for some laidback beach time, buzzing nightlife, or diving in crystal-clear waters, you’ll find it all in Santorini.

 Greek is the main language spoken in Santorini, but most locals speak English very well.
 Learning a few words in their native language will always be appreciated, though.